rafftoubol/NAS/README.md

+# Please see readme in DEVELOP Branch for the most up to date and detailed information (Including readme)...
+# Main will only get major releases (POC, MVP & Final)

 # Next Attack Surface

 NAS _(Next.js Attack Surface)_ is a _Command Line Interface_  to visualize the attack surface of a given Next.js project.